UK 2024 "The Age of the Dinosaurs" (Part I - Prehistoric Animals)

 The Museum's gothic towers, grand arches and spectacular exterior led many to wonder if it was originally a cathedral.
 It was built as natural history museum, in the words of its first director Professor Sir Richard Owen, as "a cathedral to nature", to display all of "God creations" (Owen rejected the Evolution theory of Charles Darwin).

-The first pair of "the Age of the Dinosaurs" stamps shows Tyrannosaurus faces off against a Triceratops, both lived during the Late Cretaceous Period between 68 and 66 million years ago in North America.
+The first pair of "the Age of the Dinosaurs" stamps shows Tyrannosaurus facing off against a Triceratops, both lived during the Late Cretaceous between 68 and 66 million years ago in North America.
 A partial Triceratops fossil collected in 1997 has a horn that was bitten off, with bite marks that match Tyrannosaurus.

 Tyrannosaurus and Triceratops on the Age of the Dinosaurs stamps of Great Britain 2024

-Tyrannosaurus and Triceratops on the Age of the Dinosaurs stamps of Great Britain 2024 MiNr.: , Scott:
+Tyrannosaurus and Triceratops on the Age of the Dinosaurs stamps of Great Britain 2024 MiNr.: 5383-5384, Scott:

 Tyrannosaurus was a fierce predator that belonged to a group of dinosaurs known as theropods.
 One of the largest meat-eating animals ever to live on land, the first known specimen was discovered in 1900 in Wyoming, USA.

 From nose to tail, Tyrannosaurus reached up to 13 metres.
 Its skull alone could be 1.5 metres long.
 But despite this dinosaur's large body size, it had particularly tiny arms.
-Tyrannosaurus is the best known dinosaur for the public.
+Tyrannosaurus is the best-known dinosaur for the public.
 The skeletons or casts of this dinosaur can be seen in many museums in the world, including the Natural History Museum in London.

 Tyrannosaurus was the largest dinosaur in the family Tyrannosauridae.
 Following close behind in size are other tyrannosaurs such as Tarbosaurus, Albertosaurus and Yutyrannus.

-Some Tyrannosaurus fossils show bite marks from other tyrannosaurs, so it's clear that they fought each other, whether over food or mates.
+Some Tyrannosaurus fossils show bite marks from other tyrannosaurs, so it is clear that they fought each other, whether over food or mates.
 We know that close relatives of Tyrannosaurus sometimes lived together because there are fossils of groups who were buried together, but we don't know for sure if they hunted alone, or in packs like lions and wolves do today.
 So far, no groups of Tyrannosaurus skeletons have been found.

 Triceratops was one of the biggest horned dinosaurs.
-It lived around 68 million years ago during the Late Cretaceous Period, alongside the likes of Tyrannosaurus.
+It lived around 68 million years ago during the Late Cretaceous, alongside the likes of Tyrannosaurus.
 Triceratops weighed about 5 tonnes and measured up to 9m in length – its head alone was about as long as a person.
 It had a curved, bony frill jutting out over its neck and a hard beak at the end of its nose.
 The word Triceratops means "three-horned face" – a reference to its impressive horns, which may have been used in defence against large meat eaters.

 The first Triceratops bones were found in Colorado, USA in 1887, and at first the pair of brown horns attached to a piece of skull were mistakenly thought to belong to a large and unusual bison.

-Collection of Natural History Museum in London includes large skull of a Triceratops and a cast of a skeleton.
+The collection of Natural History Museum in London includes large skull of a Triceratops and a cast of a skeleton.
 The skull was collected by professional fossil collector Charles H Sternberg in 1909 at the Hell Creek Formation in Wyoming, USA.

 Stegosaurus and Diplodocus on the Age of the Dinosaurs stamps of Great Britain 2024

-Stegosaurus and Diplodocus on the Age of the Dinosaurs stamps of Great Britain 2024 MiNr.: , Scott:
+Stegosaurus and Diplodocus on the Age of the Dinosaurs stamps of Great Britain 2024 MiNr.: 5387-5388, Scott:

 Stegosaurus belongs to a group of dinosaurs known as stegosaurs, which are defined by the bony armour plates or spines that extend along the back in two parallel rows, who lived during the Late Jurassic, about 155-145 million years ago.